• 0161 696 6250

 • Representation at fitness to practise hearings before the MPTS

-• Appeals to the High Court against decisions of the MPTS
+• Appeals to the High Court against MPTS decisions

 • Applications for restoration to the Medical Register following erasure

-Our expertise in this area is wide-ranging and we regularly deal with the full range of fitness to practise issues, including:
+Our expertise in this area is wide-ranging and we regularly deal with the full range of fitness to practise cases.
+You can be assured that whatever issue you face, our team will have experience of dealing with similar issues.
+Our experience includes dealing with the following matters:

 • Serious clinical incidents